 When it comes to managing multiple projects, organizations can use Project Portfolio Management (PPM) to determine the optimal resources needed to best reach their operational and commercial goals.
 In addition, PPM provides companies with tools and instruments to schedule, monitor, and control activities by taking into consideration strategic objectives.

 Companies can also reach their goals by using Project Management Office (PMO), which is responsible for implementing governance and processes in order to use the right number of resources to execute projects and programs.
 Moreover, if managing multiple projects, the PMO is responsible for choosing the most valuable projects and programs for the companies’ portfolios.

 Even if some general elements of PMI can be considered in adopting PPM, those standards do not include all the needed details to implement a process.
 In general, organizations should implement a PPM model according to their needs and goals.

 Different types of portfolios

 The investment portfolio is a collection of assets such as stocks, bonds, and cash held by an institution or a private individual.
-In general, investors can reduce their investment risks considering investments from companies from different fields.
+In general, investors can reduce their investment risks by considering investments from companies from different fields.
 By doing so, if some of the investments decline, other more profitable ones can keep the whole portfolio in balance.

 Experts define the IT portfolio as the application of systematic management to large classes of items managed by organization IT capabilities.
 Big and international organizations have to be able to manage IT portfolios because they are crucial for their success.
 IT portfolios provide companies with many advantages.
-For instance, they make the connection of different business units easier, reduce the time needed to implement IT changes, reduce the operating costs and finally make the implementation of processes and procedures easier.
+For instance, they make the connection of different business units easier, reduce the time needed to implement IT changes, reduce the operating costs, and finally make the implementation of processes and procedures easier.